nmcev/odin-messaging-app/README.md

 ## TalkMate Messaging App

 TalkMate is a messaging app that allows users to chat with their friends and globally.
 Users can create an account, and chat with their friends.
 Users can also chat with other users globally.
-## Usage
-You can start using the app by visiting the [TalkMate](https://talkmate.muha.tech) website.
-You can create an account, and start chatting with your friends and other users globally.

 ## Features
 - Create an account